 If your alarm goes off

 When something goes wrong and your system starts alarming, several things will occur:

-- The Central Monitoring Station will call you.
+- The monitoring center will call you.

 - Note: If they cannot reach you, they will call your primary emergency contact.
 If they cannot reach your primary emergency contact, they will call your secondary emergency contact.
 See below for more information on Emergency Contacts.

 - Emergency responders will arrive at your home.
 When they arrive, they will make sure you and your family are OK and then check the premises.
-Emergency responders will always check the premises before leaving.

 When choosing your emergency contact, make sure they are willing and able to do the following things:

 - They must answer the phone and provide a verbal passcode.